McJackTang/mcjacktang.github.io/_pages/about.md

 # 👨🏻‍🎓 Service and Leadership
 - 2024-Now: Academic and Innovation Tutor, Xinya College, Tsinghua University
-- 2023-Now: Executive Chairman of Huxiang(湖湘） Culture Association,  Tsinghua University
+- 2023-Now: Chairman of Huxiang(湖湘）Culture Association,  Tsinghua University
 - 2021-2023: Leader of Creative Design and Intelligent Engineering.
 CDIE9 was honored with the award of “Excellent Academic Class”.
 - 2022-2023: Vice president of the Science and Innovation Association, Xinya College.